I get many emails asking “how to become a freelance writer,” and this is my response.

 When working with content mills, I got work from various industries and clients.
 And that meant writing a lot about topics I knew nothing about.
 Most of the time goes to researching these articles, which increases the time spent on every piece.
 And that’s why niching out is a great idea.

 Finding a niche makes your work simpler.
-You’ll be writing about topics you know about, making it possible to create amazing pieces in record time.
+If you can land freelance writing gigs within your realms of knowledge, you’ll be writing about topics you know about, making it possible to create amazing pieces in record time.
 For example, I choose to go with the finance niche.
 Now I only accept finance-related articles, which makes things so much easier on me.

 Once you feel confident about your writing, it’s time to build a portfolio.
 Think of it as your online resume that you can show to potential clients.